xayahrainie4793/pdf-files-cached-copy/README.md

 pdf 32: https://arxiv.org/pdf/2101.08898.pdf (Consecutive primes which are widely digitally delicate)

 pdf 33: https://arxiv.org/pdf/0802.3361.pdf (A Remark on Primality Testing and Decimal Expansions)

+pdf 34: https://oeis.org/A007013/a007013.pdf (A Selection of Problems in the Theory of Numbers)